codewizard0415/anthem/README.md

 As you start working with the index, you'll quickly notice that the index file itself is extremly large, data is very frequently repeated, plan descriptions seem to contain random businesses in various regions around the country, and that there are a handful of different url styles.

 - How do you handle the file size and format efficiently, when the uncompressed file will exceed memory limitations on most systems?
+In this case, I used buffer stream for large file manage
 - When you look at your output URL list, which segments of the URL are changing, which segments are repeating, and what might that mean?

 - Is the 'description' field helpful?
 Is it complete?
 Does it change relative to 'location'?
 Is Highmark the same as Anthem?